-4. Leaders and Managers Understand how to Motivate Team Members
+4. Leaders and Managers Understand How to Motivate Team Members

 Whether a leader or a manager, to be effective in your role you must understand how to motivate others.
 Ineffective motivators often feel like they are spinning their wheels or that they have lazy, unproductive, or unskilled teams.

-But by learning effective motivation techniques, any leader or manager can engage their teams or employees and work towards increased performance.
+But by learning effective motivation techniques, any leader or manager can engage their teams or employees and work towards an increased performance.

 One technique for motivating team members is to utilize positive communication patterns.
 People are willing to work harder when they feel like they are valued, and one effective way to communicate value to your team is to communicate with and listen to each team member.
 When you listen to your team, you show them that you value their contributions and opinions.

-Another effective motivation method is to exemplify the behaviors you want to see your team demonstrate.
+Another effective motivation method is to exemplify the behaviours you want to see your team demonstrate.
 It sounds elementary, but improving the work ethic or performance of your team can sometimes be as simple as modeling it for them first.